PENWrites: Pham Doan Trang

 Pham Doan Trang is an acclaimed writer and activist who has dedicated much of her life to advocating for human rights in Vietnam.

-Pham Doan Trang’s work has been recognised through numerous international awards.
-In 2020, Liberal Publishing House (Nhà xuất bản Tự Do), which she co-founded the previous year, was awarded the International Publisher Association’s Prix Voltaire by in recognition of their ‘inspirational’ work.
-Trang herself was awarded the Reporters without Borders Prize for Impact in 2019, and was previously named winner of the 2017 Homo Homini Award ‘for the courage she employs while tirelessly pursuing a democratic change within her country, despite harassment and persecution.’
+Trang’s work has been recognised through numerous international awards.
+In 2020, Liberal Publishing House (Nhà xuất bản Tự Do), which she co-founded the previous year, was awarded the International Publisher Association’s Prix Voltaire in recognition of their ‘inspirational’ work.
+Trang herself was awarded PEN America’s PEN/Barbey Freedom to Write Award in 2024, the Reporters Without Borders Prize for Impact in 2019, and the 2017 Homo Homini Award ‘for the courage she employs while tirelessly pursuing a democratic change within her country, despite harassment and persecution.’

-Pham Doan Trang’s work has also brought her to the attention of the Vietnamese authorities.
-In recent years, she has been assaulted, harassed, and arbitrarily detained in retaliation for her writing and activism.
-This ongoing persecution was highlighted in a 2019 submission to the United Nations Universal Periodic Review by our colleagues at Vietnamese Abroad PEN Centre who detailed that she had been forced to go into hiding
+Prior to her arrest, she had been assaulted, harassed, and arbitrarily detained on multiple occasions in retaliation for her writing and activism.
+This ongoing persecution was highlighted in a 2019 submission to the United Nations Universal Periodic Review by our colleagues at Vietnamese Abroad PEN Centre who detailed that she had been forced to go into hiding.

 Trang has also spoken openly about this harassment, including in July 2020, just months before she was arrested, when she told Radio Free Asia that the mounting pressure on herself and her colleagues had led to her withdrawal from Liberal Publishing House.